-This report must be completed to file a complaint relating to an incident of alleged bullying (for the purpose of this form, bullying encompasses bullying, harassment, and discrimination).
+Step 1: This report must be completed to file a complaint relating to an incident of alleged bullying (for the purpose of this form, bullying encompasses bullying, harassment, and discrimination).

-Step 2:

-Once completed, this form should be returned to the school Principal/designee of the school.
+Step 2: Once completed, this form should be returned to the school Principal/designee of the school.

+Incident Information Male Female Race Grade

-Complaint Name (last, first, middle)
+Complaint Name (Last, First, Middle)

-Victim Name (last, first, middle)
+Victim Name (Last, First, Middle)

-Accused Name (last, first, middle)
+Accused Name (Last, First, Middle)

-Administrator Date of Inciden t •
+Date of Incident

+Administrator

 Campus (or site where incident occurred)

-Step 3:

-Upon receiving the Complaint Form, an investigation will be conducted to determine whether a violation of the Student Code of Conduct occurred; if so, the appropriate disciplinary action will be taken.
+Step 3: Upon receiving the Complaint Form, an investigation will be conducted to determine whether a violation of the Student Code of Conduct occurred; if so, the appropriate disciplinary action will be taken.

-Describe the location where the incident occurred:

-Describe the incident:

-List all witnesses' names and grades:

-List evidence of incident (i.e.; attach evidence, if possible):

-Step 4: All of the information on this form is accurate and true: Printed name of the person Completing the Bully ving Complaint Report Form Date: Signature of Person Completing the Bullying Con nplaint Report Form Date: Please attach any and all supporting docur nentation/evidence/ investigation.
-FOR OFFICE USE ONLY Date Received: Action Taken: Investigation Completed By: Follow Up Contact Made By: Follow Up Contact Date: •
+Describe the location where the incident occurred Describe the incident: List all witnesses' names and grades List evidence of incident (i.e.: attach evidence, if possible): Step 4: All of the information on this form is accurate and true: Printed name of the person completing the Bullying Complaint Report Form - Date:

+Signature of person Completing the Bullying Complaint Report Form [Date

+Please attach any and all supporting documentation/evidence/investigation information.

+FOR OFFICE USE ONLY

+Date Received:

+Action Taken:

+Investigation Completed By:

+Follow Up Contact Made By: